 Washington has some of the best trails in the US, and is a paradise for adventure enthusiasts and outdoor lovers alike.
-With countless trails to choose from, there is something to please all.
+With countless trails to choose from, there is something to please everyone, whether you're looking for a beautiful spot to drive up to, a short hike, a backpacking trip, or something in between.
 From the rugged coast, lush rain forests, towering volcanoes, stunning mountain ranges, serene alpine lakes, and waterfalls- Washington truly has it all.
 Check out some of my favorite regions to explore!
-I only share my top favorite, secret locations with my couples- become one of them here!
+I only share my top favorite, secret locations with my couples- become one of them by contacting me!

 Mount Baker Wilderness and North Cascades National Park

 The Mount Baker Wilderness & North Cascades are my absolute favorite spots in the entire world.
-This summer I plan to hike & camp here as much as possible!
-The North Cascades is one of the least visited national parks, making it the perfect place for those who seek seclusion and the wild.
+I love to hike & camp here as much as possible in the summers!
+The North Cascades is one of the least visited national parks (although it is becoming a much more popular place to visit within recent years), making it the perfect place for those who seek seclusion and the wild.

 Olympic National Park

-From lush rain forests, beautiful mountain ranges, and the rugged coast- Olympic National Park is the most diverse option for those wanting a variety of sceneries on their elopement day.
+From lush rain forests, beautiful mountain ranges, waterfalls, rivers, and the rugged coast- Olympic National Park is the most diverse option for those wanting a variety of sceneries on their elopement day.
+You could realistically visit the beach, forest, a waterfall, and the beach in one (admittedly very long) day.
 The beach pictured below is one of my favorite beaches I've ever visited.
 The sea stacks were unlike anything I'd ever seen before!

 Mount Rainier National Park

 Home to arguably the most famous mountain in the state, Mount Rainier National Park is a sight to behold.
-Another one of my favorite places in the world, Rainier is captivating.
+Another one of my favorite places in the world (and hands down my favorite mountain ever!), Rainier is captivating.
 A truly magical place, Mount Rainier would be another excellent choice for any adventure wedding or elopement.

 Close to Seattle, the Snoqualmie National Forest has many unique treasures and locations to explore.
 There are many lakes, waterfalls, and mountain trails that would be perfect to exchange your vows at!